boltdesignsystem/bolt/apps/bolt-site/content/20-docs/40-guides/20-quick-start-guide.md

 ###
-# Pro Tip: Need a little help adding these 2 lines to your `.zshrc` file?
+# Pro Tip: Need a little help adding those 2 lines to your `.zshrc` file?

+Did that previous command not automatically update your config file for some reason?

 1. Make sure to highlight and copy the code snippet above ^ to your clipboard ( CMD + C )
 2. Edit your `.zshrc` file by typing in the following into iTERM and hitting enter: